 Attendance at the annual meeting is optional, and it can take place anywhere in the world.
-To date these meetings have taken place in Chicago, USA (in 2006), in Adelaide, Australia (in 2007), in Guangzhou, China (in 2008), and in Oslo Norway (2009): since 2010 the annual meeting has been held in Newcastle, UK.
+To date these meetings have taken place in Chicago, USA (in 2006), in Adelaide, Australia (in 2007), in Guangzhou, China (in 2008), and in Oslo Norway (2009): since 2010 the annual meeting has been held in the UK.
 The Chicago workshop was held in conjunction with the Chicago Marathon Medical Conference, the Adelaide workshop in conjunction with the Sports Medicine Australia annual conference, and the Guangzhou workshop in association with the 2008 Pre-Olympic Scientific and Medical Congress.
 The Oslo meeting in 2009 was held in conjunction with ECSS.
-The 2010 and 2011 meetings were held in conjunction with the ISSSMC in Newcastle, UK, and subsequent meetings have been held in conjunction with the ISENC in Newcastle, UK.
+The 2010 and 2011 meetings were held in conjunction with the ISSSMC in the UK, and subsequent meetings have been held in conjunction with the ISENC in the UK.

 On completion of the course, you will have a Diploma in Sports Nutrition to add to your other qualifications.
 You would not be a dietician unless you already have a dietetics qualification.